top of page

 Meet Your Instructor

-With 40 years of Occupational Therapy experience, Sue has extensive background knowledge in the general practice of OT as well as specializing in neurological rehabilitation and pediatrics.
+With over 40 years of Occupational Therapy experience, Sue has extensive background knowledge in the general practice of OT as well as specializing in neurological rehabilitation and pediatrics.
 She participates in clinical research of current innovative ways to assist her clients and families to overcome their difficulties.
-Along with clinical work, Sue has been active in workshop presentations, professional consultations, post-gradue teaching, and research.
+Along with clinical work, Sue has been active in workshop presentations, professional consultations, post-graduate teaching, and research.
 Sue holds a Diplomat in Upledger Craniosacral Therapy, certified in Ayres' Sensory Integration Treatment and qualified in Neurodevelopmental Therapy.
 She is the author of this growing series of bodywork books that offer clinical applications of various forms of manual therapies.

 Sue is credentialed with the follow certifications and qualifications: